grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 - Allow 16GB for a single Linux Swap partition.
 Share between the 2 Linux OSes (instead of each OS having its own Linux swap file).
-- All the remaining space to be allocated to an ext4 partition, /mnt/road; my place for Linux home directories to store data.
+- All the remaining space to be allocated to an ext4 partition, /mnt/road (i.e. my place for Linux home directories to store data).

 **Partition table after Windows 11 pre-install process**